 An over-the-counter nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen or naproxen may be enough to stop a menstrual migraine.
 Your doctor can prescribe stronger NSAIDs.
 Many treat migraine symptoms as well as period cramps.

 Drugs called triptans, which treat migraines and cluster headaches, can also treat menstrual migraine.
 They affect the release of certain brain chemicals and block pain pathways in your brain.

-You'll probably need to take medicine about 1 to 2 days before your period starts for up to a week.
+You'll typically take them for a few days before your period starts and continue them for about a week.
 Some women need to take both a triptan and an NSAID.